 We will retain broad discretion over the use of the net proceeds from our sale of our common stock under this prospectus.
-We currently anticipate that the net proceeds from any sale of our common stock under this prospectus will be used primarily to continue developing new Company-owned Pie Five restaurants in the Dallas - Fort Worth metropolitan area and to develop new Company-owned Pie Five restaurants in other metropolitan markets.
+We currently anticipate that the net proceeds from any sale of our common stock under this prospectus will be used primarily to continue developing new Company-owned Pie Five restaurants in the Dallas - Fort Worth and other metropolitan areas.
 We may also use the net proceeds from any sale of our common stock under this prospectus for other working capital needs and general corporate purposes.